 Faculty Training: Dr. Diamante shared that all faculty recently participated in a three- or four-day seminar sponsored by the International Association of Medical Science Education.
 Topics included

 Three new teaching faculty have joined OUM since the last University-Wide Meeting and Dr. Diamante gave an overview of the mandatory training new instructors go through at OUM.
-In addition, four new research advisers have joined the faculty, to provide additional support with the Research Requirement, and five new clinical advisers have come on board for the Australian students.
+In addition, four new research advisors have joined the faculty, to provide additional support with the Research Requirement, and five new clinical advisors have come on board for the Australian students.

 Dr. Diamante reported that students are doing well on the End-of-Rotation Exams launched over the past year.
 To assure continued success, she advised students to

-- work with your clinical advisers to prepare for your exams;
+work with your clinical advisors to prepare for your exams;

 Accreditation Preparation: “In addition, we are ‘up to our eyeballs’ in preparation for re-accreditation.
 We are currently in the documentation phase and site visits will take place in 2020,” explained Dudley.
 The documentation phase involves a self-study in nine areas of the University, each led by a member of the faculty or administration: Mission & Objectives, Faculty, Curriculum & Instruction, Clinical Teaching/Service Facilities, Research, Students, Library, Administration, and Facilities & Other Resources.
 Each group has representatives from faculty, administration, students, and graduates looking at the strengths, weaknesses, threats, and opportunities associated with their assigned area.
 Past self-study documentation, once presented to PAASCU* has totaled over 1000 pages of information, he added.